The Cookie Jar Foundation: The Long Road To Home 2014/London Marathon 2015 - Tom Main

 Tom Main, a good friend of Christopher and his family, ran four marathons in four days from his University in Aberdeen to Christopher's home in Aberdour, Fife.
 His run accumulated 120 miles and raised a total of £3,000 for the foundation.
 A year later Tom ran the London Marathon without intense training to represent the fight that Christopher gave towards his illness.
 His efforts raised a further £1,400 for the charity.

 The 5 Ferries Sponsored Cycle 2015

 The 5 Ferry Challenge was organised by the Edinburgh law firm MacLay, Murray and Spens (MMS) and took place on Saturday 30 May with a mixed group of 25 participants from MMS family and friends and cyclists.
-This event and numerous others organised by the firm raised £20,000 and the Cookie Jar remains as one of the firms main supported charities.
+This event and numerous others organised by the firm raised £20,000 and the Cookie Jar remains as one of the firm's main supported charities.